hasna-c/Voice-chatbot-whisper-gTTS/README.md

 # Voice AI Chatbot

-A fully functional English-only voice-to-voice AI chatbot that converts speech to text, generates intelligent responses using LLaMA, and converts responses back to speech.
+A fully functional voice-to-voice AI chatbot that converts speech to text, generates intelligent responses using LLaMA, and converts responses back to speech.

 ## Features